Heavy dark matter in rapidly evolving massive stars: Introduction

 In this paper, we tackle the capture of DM in massive stars that rapidly evolve, and for which, as in white dwarfs, infalling DM particles are accelerated to speeds much greater than the DM halo velocity.
 As a case study, we revisit the capture of DM in the first-generation stars, also known as Population III (Pop.~III) stars.
 Pop.~III stars formed from metal-free primordial gas in $\sim10^5\,M_\odot\, -\,10^6\, M_\odot$ halos~\cite{Bromm_2002,Klessen:2023qmc}.
 The formation rate of these stars typically peaks at redshift $z\sim 15-20$; however, they continue to evolve until later cosmic times, producing metals in their cores.
 This places Pop.~III stars in a crucial role in connecting metal-free and high-metallicity stars~\cite{Chowdhury:2024wvm}.
 Since Pop.~III stars are believed to play a crucial role in cosmic reionization~\cite{Bromm:2009uk}, they have been of increasing interest in the literature, especially in the era of JWST observations~\cite{2023AJ_165_2L,Visbal:2025xmd}.

-The capture of DM in Pop.~III stars has been previously explored in both single-scattering and multi-scattering capture regimes, under the above-mentioned assumptions~\cite{Iocco:2008xb,Freese:2008ur,Iocco:2008rb,Ilie:2019sjk,Ilie:2020nzp,Ilie:2021iyh}.
+The capture of DM in Pop.~III stars has been previously explored in both single-scattering and multi-scattering capture regimes, under the above-mentioned assumptions~\cite{Iocco:2008xb,Freese:2008ur,Iocco:2008rb,Yoon:2008km,Ilie:2019sjk,Ilie:2020nzp,Ilie:2021iyh}.
 In our analysis, we treat the capture of DM in Pop.~III stars using the formalism introduced in Ref.~\cite {Bell:2024qmj} and extending it to the case of multiple scattering with hydrogen, as well as to DM capture by scattering with three different targets, which we found to be relevant for DM capture in the red giant phase.
 Rather than assuming constant stellar density and escape velocity, we use a series of radial profiles of these quantities obtained from stellar evolution simulations.
 We calculate the capture rate of DM for masses from $10^3$ GeV to $10^{15}$ GeV at different stages of the evolution of the Pop.~III star.
 We find relevant differences in the capture rate as the star evolves.
 The primary driver of this difference is the change in stellar composition as metals are produced.
 In the late stages of the star, the presence of a metallic core is an essential factor that enhances the capture rate at small DM-nucleon cross sections and must be considered when calculating DM capture.

 Since DM-capture effects are more pronounced in DM-dense environments, we focus on Pop.~III stars in the central neighborhood of a halo, at a radial distance of a few parsecs.
+We use an NFW halo profile~\cite{Navarro:1995iw} to describe the DM density, with parameters drawn from N-body simulations.
+The local DM density at this distance turns out to be $\rho_\chi=5.3\, {\rm GeV/cm^3}$, which is several orders of magnitude smaller than the densities considered in the literature cited above.
 We model the DM velocity distribution using the Eddington inversion method~\cite{Eddington:1916}, since it gives a sounder approximation, closer to the \emph{real} distribution at this distance to the center of a halo than a Maxwell-Boltzmann velocity distribution function~\cite{Lopes:2020dau}.
 We compare the two approaches and find that the low-velocity tail is suppressed relative to the Maxwell–Boltzmann assumption, resulting in a lower capture rate.